Alan Blakeway

 Alan Albert Antisdel Blakeway (1898 - 9 October 1936) was a British archaeologist who was director of the British School at Athens.

 Early life

 Alan Albert Antisdel Blakeway was born in 1898, the eldest son of the venerable C.E.
-Blakeway archdeacon of Stafford.
+(Charles Edward) Blakeway, Archdeacon of Stafford.

 Career

-Blakeway was a master at Winchester School from 1924 to 1931.
+Blakeway was a master at Winchester College from 1924 to 1931.
 He was a fellow of Corpus Christi College, University of Oxford.
 He was appointed director of the British School at Athens in 1936 but died the same year.
 He was replaced by G.M.
 Young.

 Family

 Blakeway married Alison Hope (later Mrs Antony Andrewes) in 1935.

 Death

 Blakeway died of blood poisoning at Winchester on 9 October 1936.